-In 2021, Corsair established a cross-functional Conflict Minerals (CM) compliance team consisting of Glide Wu, Senior Environmental Affairs Manager, Jonathan Harris, ESG Manager, and Kimberly A. Turner, Director, Quality Engineering, and reporting to Matthew M. Hsu, Sr. Vice President & General Manager.
+To manage this process, Corsair established a cross-functional Conflict Minerals (CM) compliance team consisting of Glide Wu, Senior Environmental Affairs Manager, and Jonathan Harris, ESG Manager, both reporting to Matthew M. Hsu, Sr. Vice President & General Manager.
 The CM compliance team is responsible for implementing the conflict minerals compliance strategy and briefing senior management and the Board of Directors about the results of these due diligence efforts.